 Anne Fontaine focuses on clearing and settlement systems, the regulatory aspects of banking and financial services, and M&A involving financial institutions.

-Anne regularly assists Belgian and foreign financial institutions, in both domestic and cross-border transactions and has been involved in the drafting of various pieces of financial legislation.
+She regularly assists Belgian and foreign financial institutions, in both domestic and cross-border transactions and has been involved in the drafting of various pieces of financial legislation.

 Anne received her law degree magna cum laude from the University of Louvain (UCL) in 1990.
 She subsequently obtained a post-graduate degree in international law from the University of Leiden in 1991.
-She joined NautaDutilh as a partner in January 2003.
+Anne joined NautaDutilh as a partner in January 2003.